Breaking the gridlock in Mixture-of-Experts: Consistent and Efficient Algorithms: Theoretical analysis

-In \prettyref{thm:twoexpertsEM}, we proved that EM algorithm provably recovers the true gating parameters for any $k\geq 2$ mixtures.
+\textbf{MoM to learn gating parameters.} In \prettyref{thm:twoexpertsEM}, we proved that EM algorithm provably recovers the true gating parameters for any $k\geq 2$ mixtures.
 In this section, we show that for the special case of $k=2$, we can learn $\bw^\ast$ (upto the unit direction) using an alternative procedure involving MoM.
 First we define

 The following theorem establishes that the the CDF of the random variable $\mathrm{Ratio}(\bx,y)$, when regressed on input $\bx$, is proportional to $\bw^\ast$.

 \begin{theorem} Suppose that $(\ba_1,\ba_2)=(\ba_1^\ast,\ba_2^\ast)$.
 Then we have that